MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/scheduling-tasks/backups.md

 ---

 ## Viewing and restoring backups

-Once you've [scheduled backups](#scheduling-backups), you can view the backups created by running the `mscs list-backups` command, and restore a backup using the `mscs restore-backup` command.
+Once you've scheduled backups, you can view the backups created by running the `mscs list-backups` command, and restore a backup using the `mscs restore-backup` command.

-You can specify how long to keep backups by changing the `mscs-backup-duration` property in `mscs.defaults` or the world's `mscs.properties` config file file (see [adjusting world & server properties][https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties]).
+You can specify how long to keep backups by changing the `mscs-backup-duration` property in `mscs.defaults` or the world's `mscs.properties` config file (see [adjusting world & server properties](https://minecraftservercontrol.github.io/docs/mscs/adjusting-world-server-properties)).

 ### Example
 To list the date and time of all available backups for a world named `alpha`:

     mscs list-backups alpha